fastoch/Networking/Computer_Networking.md

 ### Cat 3

-- rated for up to 10 Mbps speed, 10BaseT.
+- rated for up to 10 Mbps speed, 10BaseT networking.
 - max distance of 100 meters

 ### Cat 5

-- rated for up to 100 Mbps speed, 100BaseT
+- rated for up to 100 Mbps speed, 100BaseT networking

 ### Cat 5e

-- rated for up to 1 Gbps, 1000BaseT
+- rated for up to 1 Gbps, 1000BaseT networking

 ### Cat 6